Coping with peak packaging demand

 Considering your Black Friday packaging well in advance

-It may seem obvious, yet trips many businesses up – preparation is absolutely critical for your Black Friday promotions.
+It may seem obvious, but it trips many businesses up – preparation is critical for your Black Friday promotions.

 Many retailers start preparations as early as July to maximise exposure, sales and profitability.

-You should know which products are to be discounted or promoted, the sales forecasts, the additional stock holding you may have, and how this all impacts your packaging requirements.
+You should know which products will be discounted or promoted, the sales forecasts, the additional stock holding you may have, and how this impacts your packaging requirements.

 Packaging stock levels